webosbrew/native-toolchain/README.md

 ]
 ```

-### Build
+## Advanced Usage Guide: Building the Port

-If your machine is not included, you can build it on your local machine.
+If your machine is not included, you can build it on your local machine. **Normally, you don't need to do this!**

 #### Prerequisites